 Like nearly all traditional Christmas symbols, stories are mixed as to where the Yule log began.
 One source might claim this was always a Christian celebration, during which an entire tree was burned over the 12 days of Christmas.

 However, before that, Pagans burned Yule logs they decorated with things, like holly and pine cones, as their year-end celebration.
-They also saved the ashes for its magical properties.
+They also saved the ash for its magical properties.

 Can’t burn a log in your home?
-Make an edible Yule log.
+You can always make an edible Yule log.